-Arbitration is a process by which the parties to a dispute hire a neutral third party (an arbitrator) to resolve it without going to court.
+Arbitration is a process by which the parties to a dispute hire a neutral third party, known as an arbitrator, to resolve it without going to court.
 That person hears both sides of the dispute and makes a binding decision.
-You generally cannot appeal an arbitrator's award.
+In general, you cannot appeal an arbitrator's award.

-If you find yourself thinking about pursuing arbitration (especially against a company as big as Amazon), you should strongly consider getting an experienced consumer protection attorney to represent you.
+If you find yourself thinking about pursuing arbitration against a company as big as Amazon, you should consider getting an experienced consumer protection attorney to represent you.

-You can sue Walmart, but only on your own behalf — you cannot group your claims with those of other people in what is called a class action lawsuit — in small claims court.
-You have to submit larger claims to binding arbitration.
+You can sue Walmart, but only on your own behalf in small claims court.
+You cannot group your claims with those of other people in what is called a class action lawsuit.
+Larger claims must be submitted to binding arbitration.

 Nonetheless, you may have a claim against eBay.
 If you do, you can sue it on your own behalf in small claims court in your home state.
 You must submit larger claims to arbitration.

 One of the differences with eBay, however, is that the user agreement lets you opt out of arbitration if you notify eBay of your decision to do so within 30 days after you accept the user agreement for the first time.
 That means you would be able to file larger claims in court, so long as you follow eBay's notification procedure.

 You may not need to take action against eBay, however.
 Many eBay transactions are handled through PayPal.
 According to PayPal's Buyer Protection Program for your PayPal account, you may be able to get a refund as long as you qualify for the program and follow the proper procedures.
 So before you take action against eBay, you may want to see if you can get your money back through PayPal.